Sajal Aly shares selfie with Dananeer Mobeen

 Actor Sajal Aly took a selfie with fellow celebrity and social media influencer Dananeer Mobeen and it went viral on the picture-sharing application Instagram.

-The Sinf-e-Aahan stars attended the Pakistan Day parade with fellow celebrities Hareem Farooq, Kubra Khan and Sheheryar Munawwar.
+The Sinf-e-Aahan stars attended the Pakistan Day parade with fellow celebrities Hareem Farooq, Kubra Khan and Sheheryar Munawar.
 They all wore white.

 View this post on Instagram